J-R-1/J-R-1/Kaggle Kernels - Machine Learning/README.md

 <b>Data leakage (or leakage)</b> happens when our training data contains information about the target, but similar data will not be available when the model is used for prediction.
 This leads to high performance on the training set (and possibly even the validation data), but the model will perform poorly in production.
 <br>
-Data leakage can cause you to create overly optimistic if not completely invalid predictive models.
+Data leakage can cause us to create overly optimistic if not completely invalid predictive models.

-There are two main types of leakage: Target leakage and Train-Test contamination.
+There are two main types of leakage: <b>Target leakage</b> and <b>Train-Test contamination</b>.

 <b>Target leakage</b>: